Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Thank you for your feedback

-1. Graduation Transparency (Secured CLI): Monthly reviews start your seventh month as a customer.
+1. Secured Card Graduation Transparency: Monthly reviews start your seventh month as a customer.
 We will refund your security deposit if you have made all payments on time for the last six consecutive billing cycles on all your Discover accounts including any loans, and you've remained in “good status” on all credit accounts you are responsible for whether they are Discover accounts or not.
 “Good status” means: (1) your credit report shows no delinquencies, charge-offs, repossessions, or bankruptcies for the six months prior to our review; and (2) your Discover Secured Card is not in a prohibited status at the time of our review, including, but not limited to: closed, revoked, suspended, subject to tax levy, garnishment, deceased, lost/stolen, or fraud.
 Monthly reviews may be delayed if you change your payment due date.
-When you qualify to upgrade to a standard, ‘unsecured card’, Discover will also consider you for a credit line increase.
 We typically process your refund in 2-3 business days based on your delivery preference.
 If you close your account and pay in full, we’ll return your deposit within two billing cycles plus ten days.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.